o3de/o3de.org/content/docs/user-guide/assets/asset-processor/faster-scanning.md

 When Faster Scanning Mode is disabled, file hashes are used to check for updated source assets and source dependencies.
 This might significantly increase analysis time.
 {{< /note >}}

-You can use the command line option below to activate Faster Scanning Mode for **Asset Processor Batch**.
+You can use the command line option below to activate Faster Scanning Mode for **Asset Processor Batch** and GUI.

 ```cmd
 AssetProcessorBatch.exe --zeroAnalysisMode